cogeotiff/rio-tiler/README.md

         Read preview of the COG.
     point((10, 10), indexes=1)
-        Read a point value from the COG. stats(pmin=5, pmax=95)
+        Read a point value from the COG.
+    info: dict
+        General information about the COG (datatype, indexes, ...) stats(pmin=5, pmax=95)
         Get Raster statistics.
     meta(pmin=5, pmax=95)